rodolfodpk/go-crablet/docs/overview.md

 }
 ```

+**Note**: CommandExecutor is an optional convenience layer that helps you organize business logic.
+Instead of manually calling your business logic and then appending events, you can:

+1. **Define commands** that represent business actions (like "EnrollStudent", "TransferMoney")
+2. **Write handlers** that contain your business logic and decide what events to create
+3. **Execute commands** - the system automatically runs your handler, stores the generated events, and keeps an audit trail

-**Note**: CommandExecutor is an optional convenience layer.
-You can use the core EventStore API directly for full control, or use CommandExecutor for simplified command handling patterns.
+This is purely optional - you can always use the core EventStore API directly for full control.

 ## Code Examples